← Guides

 When to set limits

 Not every slot should triple gracefully.
-Some have a usability ceiling — a card with five hero images is harder to scan than one with one.
+Some have a usability ceiling — a card with five hero images scans worse than a card with one.
 The output of the content rule is sometimes a cap: an explicit “this slot accepts at most N” rule, written into the component’s documentation.
-Setting a limit is a valid result, not a failure of the exercise.
+A cap is a valid result, not a failure of the exercise.

 What you get